-In order to become registered to practise as a registered nurse in Prince Edward Island for the first time, graduates of the University of Prince Edward Island must meet the initial registration requirements which include passing the National Council Licensure Examination (NCLEX).
-The NCLEX is administered by Pearson VUE, an international testing company.
+In order to become registered to practise as a registered nurse in Prince Edward Island for the first time, graduates must meet the initial registration requirements which include passing the National Council Licensure Examination for RNs (NCLEX-RN).
+The NCLEX-RN is administered by Pearson VUE, an international testing company.
 A graduate must apply using the processes described below and pay the applicable fees.

 Application for Registration with CRNPEI and Taking the NCLEX-RN Exam

-Step 1: Complete the CRNPEI online Application for Registration - CLOSED
+Step 1: Complete the CRNPEI online Application for Registration - PEI Graduates - CLOSED

 Step 2: Submit proof of legal name by email (firstname.lastname@example.org) or fax (902 628 1430): copy of birth certificate and copy of marriage certificate (if applicable); copy of government-issued identification with your photo on it (such as a copy of your passport photo page or your driver's license.)